dunmininu/whisperX/README.md

 **🎯 Ready for Production Deployment!**

-Your WhisperX Cloud Run Microservice is fully configured and ready for production deployment.
+WhisperX Cloud Run Microservice is fully configured and ready for production deployment.
 Follow the [Production Deployment Guide](docs/PRODUCTION_DEPLOYMENT.md) to get started.